n0jam/gcp-ctf-workshop/docs/hints.md

 <details>
   <summary>Hint 1</summary>

   The state file contains the parameters that were used to setup a Google Compute Engine VM.
   But additionally, it contains a secret ...
   Can you combine this information to access the VM?

 </details>

 <details>
   <summary>Hint 2</summary>

   The state file conveniently contains the external IP address of a compute engine that was deployed with terraform.
+  It also reveals the name of a user who has ssh access to the VM.
   But someone also created a Google Secret Manager secret with terraform and specified the secret value as well.
-    If you do that, you have to protect your state file as well, as it will contain the secret value in plain text.
+  If you do that, your terraform state file will contain the secret value in plain text.
   Use the SSH key you find in the secret to SSH into the VM.

 </details>

 <details>
   <summary>Hint 3</summary>

-    The GCP metadata server is a good endpoint to check when you gained access to a compute VM.
-    If you don't have the VM's access token yet, you could get it from the metadata server.
-    It also shows you startup scripts, ssh access information and any other custom data that someone might have stored as metadata for this VM.
-    `curl "http://metadata.google.internal/computeMetadata/v1/instance/" -H "Metadata-Flavor: Google"`
+  Save the SSH private key that you find in the terraform state in a file.
+  You'll also find the IP address of the compute instance in the parameter "nat_ip".
+The "metadata" parameter tells you that a user named "alice" has SSH access to this instance.
+  #####
+      ssh -i <private key file> alice@<compute instance IP>

 </details>

 ### Challenge 4: Invoking answers

 You can controll a compute instance in the project!
-Let's look around a bit to find out what this instance can do and which other services are running in this GCP project.
+Let's look around a bit to find out what this instance can do.
-Your compute instance is running as a GCP service account, allowing it to interact with the GCP APIs.
+Your compute instance has a GCP service account assigned to it, allowing it to interact with the GCP APIs.
 Check which service account this instance uses and what this account can do.

-`gcloud auth list` shows you who you are.
+#####
+    gcloud auth list

+**Background info**:
+Resources such as compute VMs use the Google metadata server endpoint to get an access token for their assigned service account.
+As you now have access to the compute VM, you could also query the metadata server and retrieve information such as the VMs service account or its access token.
+For example you can use this endpoint to get information about the VMs service account:
+#####
+    curl "http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/" -H "Metadata-Flavor: Google"

+As the compute instance has gcloud installed, using `gcloud auth list` or `gcloud auth print-access-token` is more convenient though.

-That account looks like the compute engine default service account!
+The service account of this compute engine is the default compute service account!
 A very powerfull account in GCP.
 By default, it has the "Editor" role on a GCP project!
 But before getting too excited ... try using some of your new powers:
+#####
-`gcloud compute instances list`
+    gcloud compute instances list
 "Request had insufficient authentication scopes".
-Well, that's disappointing.
+That is disappointing.
 You can list your oauth access scopes with this command:
+#####
-`curl -i https://www.googleapis.com/oauth2/v3/tokeninfo\?access_token=$(gcloud auth print-access-token)`
+    curl -i https://www.googleapis.com/oauth2/v3/tokeninfo\?access_token=$(gcloud auth print-access-token)

 That last access scope looks promising.
+The access scope `devstorage.read_only` allows you to read all storage buckets in the project.

 #### Useful commands and tools:
 - the compute engine also has gcloud installed
 - `gcloud auth list`